Are you in the midst of writing a novel series? Do you feel stuck or think your novel sucks?

 This is why dynamic characters with different personalities, distinct goals and motivations are crucial to a successful novel because they connect to the reader on so many levels.

-Why Should You Read A Novel Series When You Want to Write?
+Why Should You Read A Novel Series When You Should Be Writing?

 Reading will inspire you to write.
 Now this is where people